Nebula interview with Tom Davies

 Hey Tom, how are you?
-Thank you very much for taking your time for the interview.
+Thank you very much for taking your time.

 Thank you and it’s my pleasure.

 Were you in any bands before forming Nebula?